langchain-ai/langchain/docs/index.rst

 Additional collection of resources we think may be useful as you develop your application!

+- `Model Laboratory <model_laboratory.html>`_: Experimenting with different prompts, models, and chains is a big part of developing the best possible application.
+The ModelLaboratory makes it easy to do so.

 - `Glossary <glossary.html>`_: A glossary of all related terms, papers, methods, etc. Whether implemented in LangChain or not!